alexwlchan/alexwlchan.net/src/_posts/2022/2022-09-13-graph-generative-art.md

     {%
       inline_svg
       filename="graph-art/brown_conlang_3.svg"
       alt="A graphic made of connected dark brown lines on a light brown background.
-There's a distinct "left" and "right" half to the graphic, both forming distinct shapes on either side."
+There's a distinct 'left' and 'right' half to the graphic, both forming distinct shapes on either side."
     %}
   </a>
   <a href="/images/2022/graph-art/brown_conlang_4.svg">
     {%
       inline_svg
       filename="graph-art/brown_conlang_4.svg"
       alt="A simple graphic made of connected dark brown lines on a light brown background.
 All the lines are at right angles to each other, and rise up from a single horizontal line on the base.
-The left-hand side looks like a "y" and a "u" placed on top of each other; the right-hand side looks like a capital "E" with an extra bar."
+The left-hand side looks like a “y” and a “u” placed on top of each other; the right-hand side looks like a capital “E” with an extra bar."
     %}
   </a>
 </div>